 Sysdig MCP Server Integration

-The Sysdig MCP Server is an implementation of the Model Context Protocol (MCP) designed to allow LLMs and AI clients to query and interact with the Sysdig Secure platform in a structured, extensible way.
+The Sysdig MCP Server is an implementation of the Model Context Protocol (MCP) that lets LLMs and AI clients query and interact with the Sysdig Secure platform.
+Sysdig hosts the server for you per region, so you can register it with your AI client and authenticate through a one-time OAuth sign-in.

 It enables AI clients to: